menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 Adding Scopes to Microsoft DHCP Failover Relationships
 ------------------------------------------------------
 Failover relationships will initially appear as "Empty" and must be activated by adding a scope on the IPAM page.
 You can either create a new scope or select an existing one.
-Once you have added a scope, the failover peer statement will automatically be added to any existing pools within the scope.
 If the failover relationship was previously empty, it will be created on the Microsoft DHCP server.

 **To add scopes to the relationship, do one of the following**: